 Quantitative analysis of modern resource utilization; systematic examination of U.S. water and power distribution infrastructure; sociometric analysis of attitude and perception data regarding natural resources.
 Prerequisite: GEO 105 or 120 or GEL 100 or 101 or 105 or 130 or PHS 151 or ENV 101.
 Recommended: STA 282 or MTH 107.

 The rise of cities and urbanization.
 Human use of urban space.
 The city as environment.
-This course is approved for offering in a distance learning format.
+This course may be offered in an online or hybrid formats.
 Recommended: GEO 121 or Junior standing.

 Land Use Planning